pydio/pydio-doc-admin-guide/5_access_controls/5_security_policies.md

 ### REST Resources

 These policies are protecting the REST APIs on a per-uri / per-method basis.
 They grant basic access to some specific APIs for public discovery, and a restriction access to many APIs to make sure they are accessed only by frontend application.
-You should generallynot touch these unless you know exactly what you do.
+You should generally not touch these unless you know exactly what you do.

 ### OpenId Connect Resources

 OpenId Connect Service is used for authentication of the user, before any access to the APIs.
-As such, you can totally disable the login operation for a set of users based on the requests context, e.g. disable loging from a given set of IP or at a given time.
+As such, you can totally disable the login operation for a set of users based on the requests context, e.g. disable logging from a given set of IP or at a given time.

 ## [ED] Defining a security policy